ptmartins/DatePicker/README.md

 # DatePicker

-Javascript web module for date picker.
+Javascript web module for a date picker.